abdallahnasar/atm-simulation/README.md

 #### Token Expiration:
 JWT tokens are configured to expire after 15 minutes to enhance security.
 You can adjust the expiration time in the `.env` file settings: TOKEN_EXPIRATION_TIME in minutes.
-JWT tokens are configured to expire after 15 minutes to enhance security.
-You can adjust the expiration time in the `.env` file settings: TOKEN_EXPIRATION_TIME in minutes.

 #### Rate Limiting:
 To protect against abuse, API requests are throttled.
 Each user is allowed a maximum of 10 requests per minute.
-This helps ensure fair usage and prevents server overload. you can adjust the rate limit in the `.env` file settings: TOKEN_EXPIRATION_TIME
+This helps ensure fair usage and prevents server overload. you can adjust the rate limit in the `.env` file settings: API_RATE_LIMIT

 #### Admin Interface:
 The admin interface is accessible at http://localhost/admin.
 It provides a simple dashboard for managing user accounts and viewing transaction history: